Sigmoid-FTRL: Design-Based Adaptive Neyman Allocation for AIPW Estimators: Inference Analysis

 \subsection{Wald-type Confidence Intervals}

-Under the central limit theorem (Theorem \ref{thm:clt}) and the consistency of the variance estimator (Corollary \ref{corollary:vb-is-consistent}), it is easy to prove the following lemma regarding the asymptotic coverage of the Wald-type confidence intervals.
+Under the central limit theorem (Theorem \ref{thm:clt}) and the consistency of the variance estimator (Corollary \mainref{corollary:vb-is-consistent}), we obtain the following result on the asymptotic coverage of the Wald-type confidence intervals.